-Rate Rate Rate System Inspected Good Fair Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer X Interior: Interior Surfaces X Bleachers in the gym are showing considerable wear and damage to the closing mechanisms and there is damage to some of the planks.
+System Inspected Rate Good Rate Fair Rate Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Х Interior: Interior Surfaces Х Bleachers in the gym are showing considerable wear and damage to the closing mechanisms and there is damage to some of the planks.
 Repairs that have been completed are recalibrating the hardware to allow for correct operation and replacement of suspect planks.
 Additionally, a fresh coat of paint been applied.
 Bleacher's are considerably old.
-Cleanliness: Overall Cleanliness, Pest/Vermin Infestation Χ Electrical Χ Restrooms/Fountains: Restrooms, Sinks/ Fountains Х All hallway fountains were updated to hydration stations with both mouth-drinking fountain and water bottle filling.
-Safety: Fire Safety, Hazardous Materials Χ Structural: Structural Damage, Roofs X The Gym roof is in need of inspection and repair.
+New bleachers are being installed in the summer of 2023.
+Cleanliness: Overall Cleanliness, Pest/Vermin Infestation Х Electrical Х Restrooms/Fountains: Restrooms, Sinks/ Fountains Х All hallway fountains were updated to hydration stations with both mouth-drinking fountain and water bottle filling.
+Safety: Fire Safety, Hazardous Materials Х Structural: Structural Damage, Roofs Х The Gym roof is in need of inspection and repair.
 Maintenance teams have patched and are monitoring problem areas.
 The roof needs to be a priority this year.
-External: Playground/School Grounds, Windows/ Doors/Gates/Fences X The external windows in the school are older single pane units with poor sealing ability and poor latching systems.
+External: Playground/School Grounds, Windows/ Doors/Gates/Fences Х The external windows in the school are older single pane units with poor sealing ability and poor latching systems.
+There are no playground structures for our middle school students.